-In Windows 10, there is a specific file in the system folder called “hosts”.
+In both Windows 11 and Windows 10, there is a specific file in the system folder called “hosts”.
 This file allows mappings of IP addresses to host names.
 For example, if you would like the host name abc.example.com to resolve to the IP address 127.0.0.1, you can add the mapping to the hosts file.
-So when any application tries to access to abc.example.com, it would go to the IP address 127.0.0.1.
+So when any application tries to access abc.example.com, it would go to the IP address 127.0.0.1.

 How to Edit Hosts File in Windows 10

 Note: Edit the hosts file with caution and at your own risk.
-Adding and remapping any crucial host name would possibly cause some software to fail or render some features unavailable, should a host name they need to connect to is not accessible or invalid due to remap of the host name in the hosts file.
+Adding and remapping any crucial host name would possibly cause some software to fail or render some features unavailable should a host name they need to connect to be inaccessible or invalid due to remap of the host name in the hosts file.

-To edit or add an entry to the hosts file in Windows 10, follow the steps below.
+To edit or add an entry to the hosts file in Windows 11 and Windows 10, follow the steps below.

-- On Windows 10 search bar, search for Notepad.
+- On the Windows 11 or Windows 10 search bar, search for Notepad.
 Right-click Notepad from the search result and then select “Run as administrator“.

 - In the Notepad, click on File, then select Open.